rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryDb2.md

 - There is a single argument of type System.String.
 - Returns Db2Database.
+### databasejobstatus
+Retrieve the status of a Db2 database job request

+Supported in v8.0+
+Retrieve details about a Db2 database-related request which includes the status of the database-related job.

+- There is a single argument of type GetDb2DatabaseAsyncRequestStatusInput.
+- Returns AsyncRequestStatus.
 ### databases
 Connection of filtered db2 databases based on specific filters.